 Suppose you regularly link to bad or phishing websites within your content.
 The logical thinking is that your website’s credibility is questionable too.

 And if you’re not interlinking your content together regularly.
 You’re not helping search engine crawlers to get around your web pages easily.

-Proper indexing of your content is one of the most important factors that preside great search visibility.
+Proper indexing of your content is one of the most important factors that preside over great search visibility.

 This tactic can earn you additional shares, traffic, and audience.

 But do not expect to hear back from many people you contact.
 Lots of bloggers don’t consider linking to them a big deal.

 They get hundreds of mentions every day.
 So, it doesn’t matter to them anymore.